 - Condition of Materials- Roofers will also examine your roofing materials.
 Some things they might take note of are missing or broken shingles, stains, and rust.
 If the condition of your roofing materials is poor, they may make recommendations to repair or replace some of them.

-- Other Components- Other things that roofers should look at during roof inspections include the soffit, fascia, gutters, chimneys, and flashing.
+- Other Components- Other things that roofers should look at during roof inspections include the soffit, fascia, chimneys, and flashing.